kshetline/tubular_time/README.md

 ## Comparison and sorting

 You can test whether moments in time expressed as `DateTime` instances are before, after, or the same as each other.
-By default, this comparison is exact to the milliseconds.
+By default, this comparison is exact to the millisecond.
 You can, however, pass an optional unit of time for the resolution of the comparison.

 `ttime('2020-08-31').isBefore('2020-09-01')` → `true`<br>
 `ttime('2020-08-31').isBefore('2020-09-01', 'year')` → `false`<br>